Craig Interpolation for Decidable First-Order Fragments: Repairing Interpolation for the Forward Fragment

 Unlike the other fragments we have seen, one peculiar property of \FF is that the logic is not closed under variable substitutions.
 This can be seen simply by considering relational atoms: for a 3-ary relational symbol $R$, the formula $R(x_1,x_2,x_3)$ is in \FF, but the formula $R(x_3,x_1,x_2)$ is not.
 Before proving our main theorem, we prove the following lemma asserting that whenever a formula is expressible in a forward logic $L$ satisfying CIP, the result of making arbitrary substitutions for the free variables of the formula is also expressible in $L$.

-\begin{lemma} Let $L$ be a forward logic satisfying CIP, and let $\varphi(x_{i_1}, \dots, x_{i_k})$ be a formula of first-order logic expressible in $L$, where $x_{i_1}, \dots, x_{i_k}$ is not necessarily a contiguous subsequence of variables.
+\begin{lem} Let $L$ be a forward logic satisfying CIP, and let $\varphi(x_{i_1}, \dots, x_{i_k})$ be a formula of first-order logic expressible in $L$, where $x_{i_1}, \dots, x_{i_k}$ is not necessarily a contiguous subsequence of variables.
 Then for every map